 Following successful Neighbourhood Area designation, the Abbots Bromley Parish Council as the appropriate 'Qualifying Body' for production of the NP held a public meeting inviting volunteers to form a Neighbourhood Plan Group (NPG).

-Once formed the NPG made up of 10 parish residents and including 3 parish councillors and 1 district councillor, was tasked to work on the formulation of the Neighbourhood Plan through a simple 'Terms of Reference' which set out the purpose and remit of the process.
+Once formed the NPG made up of 10 parish residents was tasked to work on the formulation of the Neighbourhood Plan through a simple 'Terms of Reference' which set out the purpose and remit of the process.